peterthehan/discord-audit-log-bot/README.md

 }
 ```

-> `clientMap` labels the client the user is connecting from.
+> `clientMap` denotes the client the user is connecting from.

-> Message deletions that occur in less time than the `deleteTimeThreshold` (in seconds) will not be logged.
+> Message edits or deletions that occur in less time than the `editTimeThreshold` or `deleteTimeThreshold` (in seconds), respectively, will not be logged.

 Visit for more help or information!